R33-class airship: R.33

 R.33 first flew on 6 March 1919, and was sent to RAF Pulham in Norfolk.
 Between then and 14 October, R.33 made 23 flights totalling 337 hours flying time.
-One of these, a flight promoting "Victory Bonds" even included a brass band playing in the top machine gun post.
+One of these, a flight promoting "Victory Bonds", included a brass band playing in the top machine gun post.

-In 1920 she was "demilitarised" and given over to civilian work with the civil registration G-FAAG.
+The R.33 was "demilitarised" in 1920 and given over to civilian work with the civil registration G-FAAG.
 This work consisted of trials of new mast mooring techniques using the mast erected at Pulham.
 On one occasion winds of 80 mph were successfully withstood while moored.
-Another experiment was an ascent carrying a pilotless Sopwith Camel which was successfully launched over the Yorkshire Moors.
+Another experiment was an ascent carrying a pilotless Sopwith Camel, which was successfully launched over the Yorkshire Moors.
 After an overhaul, R33 was based at Croydon Airport, moored to a portable mast.
-In June 1921 it was used by the Metropolitan Police to observe traffic at The Derby, and in July she appeared in the Hendon Air Pageant before flying to Cardington, Bedfordshire, where she was laid up for three years.
+In June 1921 she was used by the Metropolitan Police to observe traffic at The Derby, and in July she appeared in the Hendon Air Pageant before flying to Cardington, Bedfordshire, where she was laid up for three years.

 On 31 May 1921 the British government cancelled all airship development for financial reasons.
 Military airships were scrapped, but as a civilian airship R.33 was mothballed instead.
 In 1925, after being inactive for nearly four years, the reconditioned R.33 emerged from her shed at Cardington.

 At 09:50 on 16 April 1925 the R.33 was torn from the mast at Pulham during a gale and was carried away with only a partial crew of 20 men on board.
 Her nose partially collapsed and the first gas cell deflated leaving her low in the bow.
 The crew on board started the engines, gaining some height, and rigged a cover for the bow section, but the R.33 was blown out over the North Sea.
 A Royal Navy vessel was readied and left the nearby port of Lowestoft in case the R.33 came down in the sea.
 The local lifeboat was launched, but was driven back by the weather conditions.